IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/roks-setup.md

-Red Hat OpenShift on IBM Cloud
+## Create Red Hat OpenShift Cluster on IBM Cloud

 1. Select Red Hat OpenShift on IBM Cloud from the Catalog